dashingsoft/pyarmor/README.md

     pyarmor register

-**The registration code is valid forever, it can be used permanently.**
+**The registration code is valid forever, it can be used permanently.
+But it may not work with new versions, although up to now it works with all of versions.**

 ## [Change Log](docs/change-logs.rst)